Mammad900/Gui900/README.md

 ## Instructions

-To create an application using this GUI library, you should:
+To create an application using this GUI library, you have to:

 1. Open Arduino IDE and install MCUFRIEND_kbv , Adafruit GFX and Adafruit-touchscreen using library manager
 2. Create a new sketch